bwogit/CI_PP5_SURF_HAVEN/README.md

 ### product Detail
 - Allows the user to view the products details.
 - User stories covered: 13

+**Feature Test**:
+1. Click on a product to view its details.
+2. Verify that the product details page displays comprehensive information about the product, including images, descriptions, prices, and rating

 <details><summary>See feature image</summary>